Table of Contents

 Active ingredient: 30% DEET

-Another great wipe, Bug X Insect Repellent wipes (click here to check price) contain much more DEET, while still within the recommendations of the CDC.
+Another great wipe, Bug X Insect Repellent wipes (click here to check price on Amazon) contain much more DEET, while still within the recommendations of the CDC.

 This means that you won’t have to reapply it to your little one as often, but it does mean more exposure to the chemical.